 gyoza dipping sauce-

-A good dipping sauce is vital when serving gyozas.
+A good dipping sauce is vital when serving dumplings.
 This sauce is perfect.
 It’s not overpowering but adds the perfect finish to gyozas.

-Traditional gyoza dumplings have finely chopped cabbage in it, we like ours without the cabbage (our kids don’t like cabbage).
-You can add a few finely shredded cabbage leaves to the gyozas.
+Traditional dumplings have finely chopped cabbage in it, we like ours without the cabbage (our kids don’t like cabbage).
+You can add a few finely shredded cabbage leaves to the dumplings.

 NOTE: If you like the taste of sesame oil, add a teaspoon of sesame oil to the water when adding to steam the gyozas.

 Yes, gyozas freeze really well.
-Prepare the gyozas per instructions until cooking step.
+Prepare them per instructions until the cooking step.
 Line a baking sheet or cutting board with parchment paper and lightly dust with flour so they don’t stick.
 Freeze then transfer to a freezer bag.

-To enjoy, don’t defrost gyozas, just add an additional 1-2 minutes to the cooking time.
+To enjoy, don’t defrost, just add an additional 1-2 minutes to the cooking time.

 - Spicy Chicken Quesadilla– CopyCat Taco Bell recipe.